AlubJ/docs.alub.dev/GitHub.gml/0.2.0/Getting-Started.md

 !> GitHub.gml DOES NOT attempt to hide your authentication token and it is not recommended that you ship GitHub.gml with your final game.

 ## Setting Your User-Agent
 GitHub requires a valid user agent to be set when making requests to the API.
 The user agent can be anything, however it has to be set.
-By default, the user agent is set to `Alub`.
+By default, the user agent is set to `GitHub.gml/v0.2.0`.
 To change the default, open the `__GitHubConfig` script and edit the `GITHUB_GML_USER_AGENT` macro to a new user agent.

 ## Testing GitHub.gml
 Here is some sample code you can use to test GitHub.gml.
 This will make a request to get the latest release from GitHib.gml, once the HTTP status of the request becomes `200`, it will show a message with the result of the request.